momentohq/simplecert-momento/README.md

+# MOMENTO FORK OF SIMPLECERT

+This is a fork of https://github.com/foomo/simplecert .
+It carries a patch that allows you to configure the size of the key for the certificates.
+Hopefully this is just temporary, would like to contribute the patch back upstream and then get rid of this fork.

          _                 _                    _
      ___(_)_ __ ___  _ __ | | ___  ___ ___ _ __| |_
     / __| | '_ ` _ \| '_ \| |/ _ \/ __/ _ \ '__| __|